nfuhs/get-started-elm/part-one.md

 #### How do I run my Elm app as a normal web app?

 Since we want to run our basic app just as a normal web page we need to translate our Main.elm into an ordinary Node.js based app.
-I'm using code from [Adrian Schaedle](https://github.com/sch) who coded an [Minimum Elm boilerplate](https://gist.github.com/sch/05ad3bbcdb95131010da3e3121b9ae67)
+I'm using the Minimum Elm boilerplate by [Adrian Schaedle](https://github.com/sch) for this [Minimum Elm boilerplate](https://gist.github.com/sch/05ad3bbcdb95131010da3e3121b9ae67)

-please feel free to star it on Github!

 In order to run our app we first need to install [Parcel](https://parceljs.org/) with: